atlc/StudentFinalExamGuidelines/README.md

 #### API Route Behaviors

 * Categories
-	* Support getting all categories, and getting a single category by id
+	* Support getting all categories
 * Books
 	* Support getting all books, creating a new book, and getting, updating, and deleting a single book
 	* Follow RESTful principles when defining routes for the above behaviors